-Overall investment performance on shareholder assets decreased compared to 2022 driven by the losses on the futures portfolio (compared to gains in prior year), as well as decreased interest income on swaps.
+Overall investment performance on shareholder assets increased compared to 2023, driven by a reduction in losses on the futures portfolio, partially offset by a decrease in interest income on swaps.

-Net realised losses were reported in 2023.
-The majority of the futures portfolio is linked to equity and bond movements which recorded a positive performance in 2023.
-As a result, the Company's short position in futures instruments recorded realised losses (compared to gains in 2022).
+The majority of the futures portfolio is linked to equity and bond movements, which recorded a positive performance in 2024.
+As a result, the Company's short position in futures instruments recorded realised losses again this year, albeit much lower.

-Unrealised gains were reported in 2023 mainly driven by unrealised gains on swaps (due to a fall in interest rates, compared to a loss in 2022 when interest rates increased considerably).
-Unrealised gains were also reported on fixed income securities as bond values rose during 2023.
+Unrealised gains were reported again in 2024, mainly driven by unrealised gains on swaps (due to a fall in interest rates) and also on fixed income securities (as bond values rose).